 Surf!
 Cars!
 Girls!

-The Beach Boys (whose name was assigned to them by their record label…they had been The Pendletones) were just teenagers wanting to make records, and they did.
+The Beach Boys (The name was assigned to them by their record label…they had been The Pendletones) were just teenagers wanting to make records, and they did.
 In the early ’60’s, The Beach Boys made me believe: “I Get Around” in my “Little Deuce Coupe” with my “Surfer Girl” having “Fun Fun Fun”, even though I was “In My Room” stuck in the Midwest.

 Once in a while, primary songwriter and group leader Brian Wilson would throw in more serious lyrics and topics, but mostly it was good feelings as their “Surf Music” came out of our radio speakers.
 High quality harmony vocals and melodies meant their songs would be enjoyed for decades.